Obscured & Textured Window Glass: 'Figured Rolled Glass' Pattern Guide [1888-2020]

 By the 1920s, textured glass was hitting its peak production levels but coloured glass versions were in decline.
 Small splashes of vividly coloured glass were still fashionable but used only sparingly and then set amongst mostly ‘white'(clear) textured glass in leaded light glazing panels.

 Today, coloured figured glass is seldom produced but it may be approximated by laminating textured glass to a thin tinted glass pane.

 1890.
-This design is the earliest advertised glass we have found to be described as ‘Figured Rolled’.
+The design of ‘ribbed glass’ on the left is the earliest advertised glass we have found to be described as ‘Figured Rolled’.
 Copied from a glass merchants catalogue, where it was the only figured sheet on offer, set amongst a large selection of enamelled sheet designs.
-There is a good possibility that this was the first type of ‘figured glass sheet’ ever sold, a fleur-de-leys pattern was also produced; possibly produced by The Glasgow Plate Glass Co. using the table method?
-Notice the ribbed roller marks.
+The ribbed finish is transferred from an engraved pattern on the casting table.
+Alternative designs of ribbed glass included lozenge, diamond and the fleur-de-leys pattern.

 1894 Ornamental Rolled Glass Patterns

-- ‘Lustex’ is named as patterned glass, but this name changed to become ‘Luster’ in all future brochures.
+- ‘Lustex’ is named as patterned glass, but this name changed to become ‘Lustre’ in all future brochures.

 - ‘Shely’ is named as patterned glass, but this name changed to become ‘Shell’ in all future brochures.